George Grey: Early life

 Grey was born in Lisbon, Portugal, the only son of Lieutenant-Colonel George Grey, of the 30th (Cambridgeshire) Regiment of Foot, who was killed at the Battle of Badajoz in Spain just a few days before.
 His mother, Elizabeth Anne née Vignoles, on the balcony of her hotel in Lisbon, overheard two officers speak of her husband's death and this brought on the premature birth of the child.
 She was the daughter of a retired soldier turned Irish clergyman, Major later Reverend John Vignoles.
 Grey's grandfather was Owen Wynne Gray (c.
 1745 – 6 January 1819).
 Grey's uncle was John Gray, who was Owen Wynne Gray's son from his second marriage.

-Grey was sent to the Royal Grammar School, Guildford in Surrey, and was admitted to the Royal Military College in 1826.
-Early in 1830, he was gazetted ensign in the 83rd (County of Dublin) Regiment of Foot.
+Grey was sent to board at the Royal Grammar School, Guildford in Surrey, but ran away and after some tutoring by the liberal idealist, Rev. Richard Whately, entered the Royal Military College, Sandhurst in 1826.
+Early in 1830, he was gazetted ensign in the 83rd Regiment of Foot.
 In 1830, his regiment having been sent to Ireland, he developed much sympathy with the Irish peasantry whose misery made a great impression on him.
-He was promoted lieutenant in 1833 and obtained a first-class certificate at the examinations of the Royal Military College, Sandhurst, in 1836.
+He was promoted lieutenant in 1833 and obtained a first-class certificate at the examinations of the Royal Military College, in 1836.